sjkelleyjr/Deadlock/chapters/chapter_01.md

 Vincent waved his hand dismissively.
 "We'll pivot.
 That's what agile is all about—being flexible and responsive to change."

 The presentation continued for another forty-five minutes.
 Vincent talked about "innovation culture" and "failing fast," while Sarah explained how the new metrics would help them "move the needle" and "drive results."
-Alex counted thirty-seven buzzwords by the end.

 "Any questions?"
 Vincent asked, looking around the room.